 Most ground openers require a packer to close and pack the soil in the furrow to create a good seedbed.
 The packer’s shape and width must conform to the furrow and the location of the seed underneath.
 A direct, minimum disturbance seeder requires an on-row packer.
 A wide sweep opener that cuts the full width of the seedbed requires a harrow, rod-weeder, packer or a combination of several systems to finish the seedbed.

 There does not seem to be one best opener-packer combination for canola.
 An Agriculture and Agri-Food Canada is a department of the Government of Canada. and PAMI study compared various opener and packer combinations and concluded that the advantages were minor and likely of little agronomic or economic significance to most farmers 7.

 - Papworth, L., Metzger, B., Vanee, J. 2007.
-Investigation into use of residue managers during direct seeding with double shoot angle disk openers.
+Investigation into use of residue managers during A seeding method where the crop is sown into the field without any previous spring tillage operations. with double shoot angle disk openers.
 AgTech Centre, Lethbridge, Alberta.